bennycode/coinbase-pro-node/README.md

 ### Real-world examples

 Checkout [GitHub's dependency graph][6] to see who uses "coinbase-pro-node" in production.
+There are also [npm packages][7] depending on "coinbase-pro-node".

 ## Contributing